 John Calvin on Ezekiel 18:24...
 For the example of David shows that the elect, although regenerated by Godís Spirit, not only sin to a small extent, but, as I have said, plunge into the very lowest abyss.
 David became a perfidious homicide, and a traitor to the army of God; then that wretched king fell into a series of crimes: yet he failed in only one thing, and showed that Godís grace was only suffocated within him, and not altogether extinguished ....In contrast to Ezek.
 18:24, Calvin stated that David didnít die spiritually at all, as Ezekiel preached.
 All that occurred because of his sinful plunge into the lowest abyss was that he suffocated Godís grace, but didnít altogether extinguish it.
 In other words, David retained his salvation while living like the devil at the time.
 Again, this shows that Calvinism has always allowed for the vilest behavior among the elect.

 Calvinists are unknowingly confused people embracing a chaotic theology.
 At times they speak of holiness, then they are able to turn 180 degrees in the opposite direction and teach that a true Christian can fall into grievous sins; and for a time continue therein, citing David and Peter as (unholy) examples of the elect.
-The Calvinism of the past is just as much a false message about salvation as it is today.
+The old Calvinism of the past is just as much a false message about salvation as new Calvinism.

 John MacArthur Gets The Skull And Crossbones Award